Almond Milk or Coconut Milk

 FAQs

-Almond milk is generally healthier overall due to lower calories and saturated fat?
+Almond milk is generally less inflammatory due to lower saturated fat compared to coconut milk.

 Conclusion